DMV Questions about Alcohol and Drugs

 Know the Implied Consent Law in Your State

-The third most common question is about implied consent laws.
-By getting a learner’ s permit or driver’s license in any state, you give consent to certain tests for alcohol or drugs in your blood, breath, or urine.
+It is important that you understand that by getting a learner’ s permit or driver’s license in any state, you also give consent to certain tests for alcohol or drugs in your blood, breath, or urine.